- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 The hourly rate of developers is the amount a developer or development team charges for each hour they work on your project.

-Now let’s look into how the cost breakdown to develop an app like Netflix as per different development stages:
+Now, let’s look into how the cost breakdown to develop an app like Netflix is, as per different development stages through this table:

 Each stage plays a role in the total cost and should be planned carefully based on your goals, timeline, and app features.
 A basic app with core features will be cheaper, while a full-scale platform like Netflix with advanced AI, multiple user profiles, and multilingual support will be on the higher end.
 Let’s move on and understand the factors affecting the live video streaming app development cost in detail below.